summary

 AI Summary

-This bill strengthens protections against financial exploitation, particularly for individuals aged 65 and older, by increasing penalties for those who exploit victims.
-It raises the financial threshold for exploitation offenses from $300 to $500, with corresponding increases in felony classifications, meaning more severe punishments for offenders.
-For instance, knowingly exploiting a victim and causing a loss of over $500 now constitutes a Class B felony, up from a Class C felony.
-The bill also empowers the Attorney General to request the extradition of individuals charged with exploitation in Kentucky from other states, even if the crime occurred outside of Kentucky.
-Furthermore, it mandates that registered investment advisor representatives complete at least 3 hours of continuing education on financial exploitation each reporting period, ensuring they are better equipped to identify and prevent such crimes.
-Finally, financial institutions and other qualified entities are now required to develop training programs on financial exploitation, maintain records of temporary account holds placed to prevent exploitation, and establish internal review procedures before placing such holds, adding crucial safeguards for vulnerable adults.
+This bill aims to strengthen protections against financial exploitation, particularly for individuals aged 65 and older, by increasing penalties for perpetrators and expanding the scope of who can be considered a victim.
+It raises the financial threshold for exploitation offenses from $300 to $1,000, with corresponding increases in felony classifications for knowing exploitation (from Class C to Class B) and wanton or reckless exploitation (from Class D to Class C).
+For exploitation involving $1,000 or less, the penalty is elevated from a Class A misdemeanor to a Class D felony.
+The bill also grants the Attorney General the authority to request the extradition of individuals charged with exploitation in Kentucky from other states.
+Additionally, it mandates that registered investment advisor representatives complete at least 3 hours of continuing education on financial exploitation each reporting period, and requires financial institutions and other qualified persons to establish training programs, develop record-keeping procedures for temporary account holds, and implement internal review processes before placing such holds on accounts of specified adults, defined as individuals 65 or older or those deemed unable to protect their own interests due to a mental or physical impairment.

 Committee Categories